 The annual conference brings together the best of glass, art and craft to explore expansive themes in an inspirational environment.
 Artists, practitioners, academics and experts in the field of glass and other media give presentations and lead debates in an international gathering which takes place over two days in early September.

-‘The Real Thing: Beyond Stereotyping’, 7 – 8 September
+‘The Real Thing: Beyond Stereotyping’ took place on 7 – 8 September

-The conference will explore cultural identities.
-Speakers include Judy Tuwaletstiwa, writer and mixed media painter; Dr. Annette Schmidt, Curator of Africa at the Museum of Ethnology, Leiden; Elizabeth Cumming, Curator and Historian.
-There will be a Keynote Presentation from Judy Rudoe FSA, Curator Nineteenth and Twentieth Century Collections, British Museum and talks from the Master Class leaders Richard Slee, Deborah Cocks, Tiina Sarapu, Anne-Lise Riond Sibony.
+The conference explored cultural identities.
+Speakers included Judy Tuwaletstiwa, writer and mixed media painter; Dr. Annette Schmidt, Curator of Africa at the Museum of Ethnology, Leiden; Elizabeth Cumming, Curator and Historian.
+There was a fascinating Keynote Presentation from Judy Rudoe FSA, Curator Nineteenth and Twentieth Century Collections, British Museum and talks from the Master Class leaders Richard Slee, Deborah Cocks, Tiina Sarapu, Anne-Lise Riond Sibony.

-The Conference is sponsored by the Corning Incorporated, USA and is supported by Bullseye Glass Co.
+The Conference was sponsored by the Corning Incorporated, USA and supported by Bullseye Glass Co.

 2012 was a wonderful two days featuring inspirational speakers in the beautiful setting of Caithness, and celebrating Glass Games 2012.
 Created by the Contemporary Glass Society, Glass Games 2012 was a nationwide extravaganza of glass events that captured the Olympic spirit, bringing the magic of glass to more people than ever before.